Looking for a therapist in NYC?

 I approach clients from a space of “basic sanity”, the innate wisdom each human being has been born with.
 By using traditional interventions from Western psychology and the ground of Buddhist philosophy, I facilitate a connection with my client’s basic goodness, natural wakefulness and health with the understanding that we are all capable of healing ourselves.
 Often times, we come to therapy when we are feeling confused, disconnected, fearful, and depressed; our ways of thinking, feeling and acting keep us stuck and unhappy.
 This is the basis of Buddhist thought: that our habitual psychological patterns cloud our basic goodness, leading to suffering.
 With this knowledge, we can work with mindfulness and awareness techniques to clearly recognize habitual patterns and their origin, while also reconnecting with one’s inherent wisdom, easefulness, compassion, and confidence, bringing this into our lives.

-CLICK HERE to to learn more about Heather.
+CLICK HERE to schedule a session with Heather.

 Practicing bilingual therapist in NYC for 5 years, SIFI certified, meditation teacher